sendgrid/sendgrid-python/USE_CASES.md

 $ git push heroku master
 ```

-We have not finished yet.
-We need to go to the Heroku settings and add your `SENDGRID_API_KEY` as one of the Heroku environment variables in the Config Variables section.

-After that, let's verify if our app is working or not by accessing the Heroku app domain and going to `/sendgrid/`.
-You should see the page says "Email Sent!" and on the Activity Feed page in the SendGrid dashboard, you should see a new feed with the email `test@example.com`.
+After that, let's verify if our app is working or not by accessing the root domain of your Heroku app.
+You should see the page says "Email Sent!" and on the Activity Feed page in the SendGrid dashboard, you should see a new feed with the email you set in the code.

 <a name="asynchronous-mail-send"></a>
 # Asynchronous Mail Send